openwdl/wdl/versions/development/SPEC.md

 workflow wf {
   input {
-    Integer number  #This comment comes after a variable declaration }
+    Int number  #This comment comes after a variable declaration }

   #You can have comments anywhere in the workflow